nnamdi16/simple-library-api-wizer/README.md

 * Change mysql username and password as per your installation
     + open `src/main/resources/application.properties`
     + change `spring.datasource.username` and `spring.datasource.password` as per your mysql installation
-* You can build the project and run the tests by running ```gradle clean build```
+* You can build the project and run the tests by running ```./gradlew build```
 * Once successfully built, you can run the service by one of these two methods:
 ```
-        java -jar build/libs/library-0.0.1-SNAPSHOT.jar
+        java -jar build/libs/library-0.0.1-SNAPSHOT.war
 ```

 Once the application runs you should see something like this